Q. Where is NSC located?

 A. The milling capacity of NSC was 2000 Tonnes of Cane per Day(TCD) initially.
 This was increased to the current 3000TCD in 1989 and has been maintained to date.
 NSC intends to further increase the milling capacity to 7000 TCD in line with its strategic plan.

 Q. Where does NSC get its raw material?

-A. The Company has a nucleus estate with a surface area of 3,600ha and an Outgrower zone of 23,500ha.
-The nucleus estate provides 20% of the required raw material while the Outgrower zone provides the remaining 80%.
+A. The company has a nucleus estate with a surface area of 3,600ha and an Outgrower zone of 23,500ha.
+The nucleus eEstate provides 20% of the required raw material while the Outgrower zone provides the remaining 80%.

 Q. Which products does Nzoia Sugar produce apart from sugar?

 A. Currently, NSC produces sugar and molasses.
 Plans are underway for diversification of products and soon spring bottled water will be included in our product base.
 NSC also has long term plans for cogeneration and production of ethanol.

 Q. What are the by products of sugar manufacturing?